Otto von Habsburg: Early life

 Otto was born at Villa Wartholz in Reichenau an der Rax, Austria-Hungary, during the reign of his great-granduncle, Franz Joseph I of Austria.
 He was baptised Franz Joseph Otto Robert Maria Anton Karl Max Heinrich Sixtus Xaver Felix Renatus Ludwig Gaetan Pius Ignatius on 25 November 1912 at Villa Wartholz by Franz Xaver Cardinal Nagl, Prince-Archbishop of Vienna.
 This name was chosen so that he might reign as "Franz Joseph II" in the future.
-His godfather was Franz Joseph I, Emperor of Austria (represented by Archduke Franz Ferdinand of Austria); his godmother was his grandmother Infanta Maria Antonia of Portugal.
+His godfather was Franz Joseph I, Emperor of Austria (represented by Archduke Franz Ferdinand of Austria); his godmother was his maternal grandmother Infanta Maria Antonia of Portugal.

 In November 1916, Otto became Crown Prince of Austria, Hungary, Bohemia and Croatia when his father, Archduke Charles, acceded to the throne.
 However, in 1918, after the end of the First World War, the monarchies were abolished, the republics of Austria and Hungary were founded in their place, and the family was forced into exile in Madeira.
 Hungary did become a kingdom again, but Charles was never to regain the throne.
 Instead, Miklós Horthy ruled as regent until 1944, in a kingdom without a king.

-Otto spoke German, Hungarian, Croatian, English, Spanish, French and Latin fluently.
-In later life, he would write some forty books in German, Hungarian, French and Spanish.
+Otto spoke German, Hungarian, Croatian, English, Spanish, French, and Latin fluently.
+In later life, he would write some forty books in German, Hungarian, French, and Spanish.
 His mother made him learn many languages because she believed he one day might rule over many lands.

 Years in exile

 Otto was in the Gödöllő Palace during the Aster Revolution, but quickly evacuated from Hungary at the rise of republican sentiment.
-Otto's family spent the subsequent years in Switzerland, and on the Portuguese island of Madeira, where 34-year-old Charles died in 1922, leaving the nine-year-old Otto pretender to the throne.
+Otto's family spent the subsequent years at Wartegg Castle in Switzerland, and on the Portuguese island of Madeira, where 34-year-old Charles died in 1922, leaving the nine-year-old Otto pretender to the throne.
 On his father's deathbed, his mother, Empress Dowager Zita, told Otto, "your father is now sleeping the eternal sleep—you are now Emperor and King".
-The family eventually relocated to the Basque town of Lekeitio, where forty Spanish grandees bought them a villa.
+The family eventually relocated to the Basque town of Lequeitio, where forty Spanish grandees bought them a villa.

 Meanwhile, the Austrian parliament had officially expelled the Habsburg dynasty and confiscated all the official property via the Habsburg Law of 3 April 1919.
 Charles was banned from ever returning to Austria again, while Otto and other male members could return only if they renounced all claims to the throne and accepted the status of private citizens.